 This is the first of many posts in our new customer spotlight series.
-In it, we’ll hear from founders, marketers, communication specialists, and others who use Mailjoy for their businesses and organizations.
+In it, we’ll hear from founders, marketers, communication specialists, and others who use Mailjoy personalized direct mail for their businesses and organizations.
 In this post, we’ll be chatting with Kyle Matthews, Executive Director of Beat Nb, a non-profit that drives neuroblastoma cancer research and raises awareness.

 What’s Beat Nb’s mission?

 Beat Nb is making a difference in kids’ survival today by driving neuroblastoma cancer research and raising awareness.
 We want to change the story for the next family by finding viable treatments and, ultimately, a cure for neuroblastoma.

 What’s a recent milestone you’re proud of?